louislam/node-sqlite3/README.md

-# node-sqlite3 with CentOS 7 support
+# node-sqlite3 with ARMv7 and CentOS 7 support

 Mainly used for my another project - [Uptime Kuma](https://github.com/louislam/uptime-kuma)

 ## What is the different between TryGhost/node-sqlite3?

 The official one is dropped the support for CentOS 7, but my fork supports CentOS 7.

+This fork also provides ARMv7 prebuilt.

 If you want to build a Node.js application which can be installed on many Linux distributions like Uptime Kuma, this library should be useful.